spoonrabbit/techup-project/README.md

-This is a tech up webapp project I created to rabdomly generate futures tools!
+This is a tech up webapp project I created to randomly generate futures tools as an icebreaker activity for my team.